tingmelvin/willemstad-x/README.md

 14. Longform
 15. Settings Search

-The community plugins I have an intention to support can also be seen [here](https://notes.tingmelvin.com/ER-Resources/ER2OWS/ER2OWS-12-CodingNomenclature_WillemstadX).
+The community plugins I have an intention to support can also be seen [here](https://notes.tingmelvin.com/ER-Resources/ER2OWS/ER2OWS-12-CodingNomenclature_WillemstadX#Coding%20Nomenclature).

 ### Things to complete + WIP
 1. Colour Palettes (revamping the Oxford one from Willemstad SF, and creating the Le Corbusier Colour Keyboard one)
 2. ~~Adding support for Minimal Cards from [Minimal](https://github.com/kepano/obsidian-minimal)~~ (might not come to fruition as it relies on plugins)
 3. Fixes for mobile (albeit not offering official support yet)
 4. ... and a bunch of other stuff in my Obsidian file that I didn't write it here.
-However, most of what I have in mind can be found [here](https://notes.tingmelvin.com/ER-Resources/ER2OWS/ER2OWS-13-ThingsToDo_WillemstadX), although obviously it's not neat in any sense of the word.
+However, most of what I have in mind can be found [here](https://notes.tingmelvin.com/ER-Resources/ER2OWS/ER2OWS-12-CodingNomenclature_WillemstadX#Additional%20stuff%20that%20I%20need%20to%20add).
 5. Theme Documentation

 ---